jarviscanada/jarvis_data_eng_SukhreetRai/linux_sql/README.md

 - This project could take few more parameters for hardware information to get holistic idea of overall performance of system.
 - The password requirement to implement PostgreSQL instance can be managed automatically without entering it every time connecting to PostgreSQL database.
 - Script can be created to send any host failures of crontab function, which will send output to certain file.
-It can be useful for admin to look at downsides of servers.
+It can be useful for admin to look at downside of servers.